bbauska/W3Cx-3of5/README.md

 > </datalist>
 ```

-**The list attribute of the input element must match the id attribute of the datalist element.**
+<b>The list attribute of the input element must match the id attribute of the datalist element.</b>

-**If you use the min, max, or step attributes with a list attribute, it may filter the restricted list even more.** Check [this example on JSBin](https://jsbin.com/gucuxon/1/edit?html,output) (tested with Google Chrome), that has a restricted list of three elements, one of which is filtered because it is not in in the min/max range.
+<b>If you use the min, max, or step attributes with a list attribute, it may filter the restricted list even more.</b> Check [this example on JSBin](https://jsbin.com/gucuxon/1/edit?html,output) (tested with Google Chrome), that has a restricted list of three elements, one of which is filtered because it is not in in the min/max range.

 <h4>Responding to date changes, trying date/time and other variants</h4>